nico-i/cv/README.md

 7. Visit the `/admin/index.html` route to access the TinaCMS interface.
 8. You should automatically be prompted to login and afterwards update the seed user password.
 9. Update the seed user password and save the changes.
-10. You are now ready to deploy to Netlify.
+10. Deploy your site to Netlify manually.